-• How much should I tell the child before the appointment?
+How much should I tell the child before the appointment?

 Although some parents feel it is better not to tell their child about what is going to happen, this can lead to considerable distress, particularly when getting your child to sleep, and when he/she wakes up.
-We would therefore advise that you do tell your child that they will be going to sleep and having some dental work.
+We would therefore advise you to tell your child that they will be going to sleep for a short time and having some teeth taken out.

-• What should I bring and what should my child wear?
+What should I bring and what should my child wear?